 Tactical Asset Allocation takes into account the states of the markets and the stages in the economic cycles of the various economies.
-From time to time, Asset Allocation may be changed within the lower and upper limits in the following table.
+From time to time, the asset allocation may change within the lower and upper limits in the above table.